Abandoning or Endangering Child

 Can I get in trouble for leaving my child at home alone?

 You may be charged with Abandoning or Endangering Child for leaving your child at home alone if the child is under the age of 15 and the circumstances the child was left under were unreasonable.
 Unreasonableness is, unfortunately, an ambiguous word.
 This is what is known as a “community standard.”
 Ultimately, if you are charged with this offense, only a jury can give a final determination about whether you acted reasonably.
-Some examples of actions that have led the state to pursue Abandoning a Child charges are: leaving a 6-year-old child alone in a mall food court, leaving an infant alone in a bathtub, leaving a two-year-old alone in an apartment and leaving a newborn in a restroom.
+Some examples of actions that have led the state to pursue Abandoning a Child charges are: leaving a 6-year-old child alone in a mall food court,[6] leaving an infant alone in a bathtub,[7] leaving a two-year-old alone in an apartment,[8] and leaving a newborn in a restroom.[9]

 The Texas Department of Family Services or Child Protective Services might also get involved if there is suspected abandonment or endangerment of a child because there are strict reporting requirements for law enforcement and medical professionals in Texas when there is a suspicion that a child has been abused or neglected.
 A CPS investigation can affect your right to adopt or care for your children in the future.

-Are there any defenses to Abandoning Endangering Child?
+Are there any defenses to this law?

 None of the statute applies to someone who leaves a child with any emergency infant care provider listed under Section 262.302 of the Texas Family Code.[10]
 Under this section, parents are allowed to give up their child to a hospital or other similar place without being punished for abandonment if the child is under 60 days old.